pashtari/factorizer/README.md

 ## Introduction

 **Factorizer** leverages the power of low-rank matrix approximation to construct end-to-end deep models for medical image segmentation.
 Built upon differentiable matrix factorization layers and matricize operations, Factorizers with U-Shaped architectures can compete favorably with CNN and Transformer baselines in terms of accuracy, scalability, and interpretability.
-The methods and results on the task of brain tumor segmentation are presented in detail in the [paper](https://arxiv.org/abs/2202.12295).
+The methods and results for the task of brain tumor segmentation are presented in detail in the [paper](https://arxiv.org/abs/2202.12295).

 ![teaser](figures/graphical_abstract.png)